 OPT FOR TULUM BEACH IF:

-you want to practice some yoga
+you wish to engage in some yoga practice

 OPT FOR TULUM TOWN IF:

-you want to try authentic Mexican food
+you are eager to taste authentic Mexican cuisine

 Explore The Tulum Ruins